kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

 After that, I combined the gradients in 3 different combinations to determine which one works best:

-1. gradx & grady or mag
+1. gradx & grady | mag
 2. gradx | grady | dir & mag
 3. gradx & grady | dir & mag